-Finally, as described in Yanny et al. (2009), we carried out spectroscopy of stars in a total of 12 open and globular clusters to calibrate the measurements of stellar parameters in SEGUE (Lee et al. 2008a,b).
+Finally, as described in Yanny et al. (2009), we carried out spectroscopy of stars in 12 open and globular clusters to calibrate the measurements of stellar parameters in SEGUE (Lee et al. 2008a, 2008b).
 Many of these clusters are sufficiently close that the giant branches are brighter than the photometric saturation limit of SDSS, so the targets for these plates were selected from the literature.
-Indeed, the spectrographs would saturate as well with our standard 15-minute exposures, so these observations had exposure times as short as one or two minutes.
-Without proper flux calibrators or exposure of bright sky lines to set the zeropoint of the wavelength scale, the spectrophotometry and wavelength calibration of the spectra on these plates are often quite inferior to that of the main survey, and these plates are available only in the DAS, not the CAS.
+Indeed, the spectrographs would saturate as well with our standard 15 minute exposures, so these observations had individual exposure times as short as 1 or 2 minutes.
+Without proper flux calibrators or exposure of bright sky lines to set the zero point of the wavelength scale, the spectrophotometry and wavelength calibration of the spectra on these plates are often quite inferior to that of the main survey, and these plates are available only in the DAS, not the CAS.